whitwhoa/open-browser-fps/README.md

 ___

 #### Notes
+* There is currently no "shoot" functionality, if anyone tries.
 * If I remember correctly, I was in the middle of optimizing peer interpolation when I last left off with this project.
 If anyone has any suggestions on a better way to handle it please open an issue and let me know.
 * If anyone has any feedback on how to improve upon this project I would love to hear what you have to say.
 Opening an issue would be the best way for now.
 * This project is a mash of several other projects and plugins.
 When I have more time I will track them down and add them to the bottom of this readme.
 Author's credit remains in comments.